-The default state of Game Mode (enabled or disabled) can be set using the RGS Receiver Configuration tool, and Game Mode can be toggled on and off while RGS Receiver is in Setup Mode by pressing the G key.
+You can set the default state of Game Mode (enabled or disabled) with the RGS Receiver Configuration tool or Receiver Configuration File.
+You can toggle game mode on and off while RGS Receiver is in Setup Mode by pressing the G key.